SoftCircuits/ParsingHelper/README.md

 #### Name and Value (with Extra Whitespace)

-This example parses a name, value pair with extra spaces.
+This example parses a name/value pair with some extra whitespace.
 Since the value has a space in it, it's enclosed in quotes.
 But the code would also correctly handle a value without quotes as long as it has no spaces.
+Note that the code doesn't need to test if the end of the string has been reached (which would happen, for example, if there was no equal sign).
+If the end of the string is reached, it won't cause any problems.

 ```cs
 ParsingHelper helper = new ParsingHelper("       Name   =     \"Bob Smith\"   ");